ethereum/EIPs/EIPS/eip-x.md

 ## Security Considerations

-The methods `userDepositRequest` and `userRedeemRequest` are estimates useful for display purposes, and can be outdated due to the asynchronicity.
+The methods `pendingDepositRequest` and `pendingRedeemRequest` are estimates useful for display purposes, and can be outdated due to the asynchronicity.

 ## Copyright